Create an agent with Copilot Studio

 Screenshot of the Copilot Studio home page.

-3. In the navigation pane on the left, select Create to view a page on which you can create a new agent, like this:
+3. In the navigation pane on the left, select Agents to view existing agents.

 Create an agent to help employees with expense claims.

-Screenshot of a new agent in Copilot Studio.
+Screenshot of the agent created in Copilot Studio.

 Hello

-Review the response, which should be an appropriate message.
+Review the response, which should be an appropriate greeting message.

 Who should I contact about submitting an expense claim?

 This time the response may be appropriate, but it’s also likely to be fairly generic.
-In a real organization, you’d want the agent to provide an email address of phone number for the user to contact.
+In a real organization, you’d may want the agent to provide an email address or phone number for the user to contact.

 What's the expense limit for a hotel stay?